IDL Home Ltd T/A The Ideal Home

 - The term “works program” refers to the next available date in which the agreed works can begin.

 The ideal home will provide a quotation based on several factors including but not restricted to size, ground works anticipated, materials chosen by customer, plant hire and waste removal costs.

 A quotation is only an estimate for the perceived costs to the company to carry out the works required.
-Therefore we reserve the right to requote during the works if any unforeseen circumstances that arise which could not have been know during the survey/ quotation period.
+Therefore, we reserve the right to requote during the works if any unforeseen circumstances that arise which could not have been known during the survey/ quotation period.
 This will mainly be restricted to underground conditions being beyond “reasonable” conditions expected or utilities services found below ground that were not previously pointed out to us by the customer.
 The customer will be advised of any additional costs associated with these new conditions for their approval.

 If your quotation refers to a “PC sum” then this will be the company’s best guess of perceived costs for the whole or part works before the contract begins.
-Once the contract begins and further information can be ascertained then the customer will be advised or actual costs associated with these whole or part works.
+Once the contract begins and further information can be ascertained then the customer will be advised, or actual costs associated with these whole or part works.

 Most works quoted by the company will be subject to a second survey.
-If the original quotation requires alterations to customers costs for services then the customer will be informed by writing or verbal for the customers agreement to continue.
+If the original quotation requires alterations to customers costs for services, then the customer will be informed by writing or verbal for the customers agreement to continue.